HydroProtocol/amm-bots/README.md

+This repository is a Liquidity Module for the Hydro SDK.

+Liquidity Modules allow relayers to instantly fill their orderbooks and bootstrap liquidity with minimal effort.
+This particular module uses a [Constant Product Market Making Model](https://github.com/HydroProtocol/amm-bots#const-product-amm), discussed in greater detail below.

+#### Using this repository

 This repository is a subset of https://github.com/HydroProtocol/hydro-scaffold-dex.
-It is designed to start a market making bot on an existing Hydro Relayer.
+It is designed to start a market making bot to provide liquidity on an existing Hydro Relayer.

-The default setup is designed to work with our standard SDK scaffold, which launches onto your local server.
-This repository will not run on its own without making changes to the underlying structure.

 ***

-# Amm-bots
+# AMM Bots

-Automated Market Making (AMM) bots can easily provide liquidity to a marketplace through use of algorithmic market making.
-The algorithm used in this repository is called a [Constant Product Market Making Model](https://github.com/HydroProtocol/amm-bots#const-product-amm), discussed in greater detail below.
+Automated Market Making (AMM) bots provide liquidity to a marketplace through use of algorithmic market making.

-## How to run?
+## Running the AMM Bot

 This repository is setup to run naturally on the [Hydro Dex Scaffold](https://github.com/HydroProtocol/hydro-scaffold-dex).
 For use on other marketplaces, you could modify the code snippets below.